suurjaak/grepros-release/README.md

 Specifying `format=parquet` is not required if the filename ends with `.parquet`.

 Requires [pandas](https://pypi.org/project/pandas) and [pyarrow](https://pypi.org/project/pyarrow).

+By default, message IDs are only added when populating nested message types, as field `_id string()` with UUID content.
+To explicitly add ID columns:

+    --write path/to/my.parquet idgenerator="itertools.count()"

+Column type is auto-detected from produced ID values: `int64`/`float64` for numerics, `string` for anything else (non-numerics cast to string).

 Supports adding supplementary columns with fixed values to Parquet files: